Search for dark photons from Higgs boson decays via $ZH$ production with a photon plus missing transverse momentum signature from $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Treatment of the background processes

 The probe-electron CR (${\eprobe}$-CR) is populated with $\dil{\eprobe}+\met$ events, where the probe electron must satisfy the same kinematic requirements as the photon: in particular $\pT^{{\eprobe}}>25~\gev$, $|\eta^{{\eprobe}}|<1.37$ or $|\eta^{{\eprobe}}|\in[1.52,2.37]$, $m_{\ell\ell{\eprobe}}>100~\gev$, and $\dphiEtmisslle>2.4~\mathrm{rad}$.
 The rest of the event satisfies the same requirements as for the SR. Each event in the ${\eprobe}$-CR is then scaled by the respective \Fey, computed as a function of $\eta^{{\eprobe}}$ and $\pT^{{\eprobe}}$; the number of the scaled events gives the estimate of the $e\rightsquigarrow\gamma$ background in the SR. Since this procedure is done per-event, it also allows for the estimation of the distributions of all kinematic variables for this background.

-For the \mumu channel and the \ee channel the final states of the ${\eprobe}$-CRs are respectively $\mumu{\eprobe}+\met$ and $\ee{\eprobe}+\met$; in the latter case, there is an ambiguity about which of the three electrons to be considered as the ${\eprobe}$.
-In principle, any of the three could be mis-identified as a photon; however, the opposite-charge requirement on the remaining $\ee$ pair always rules out one of the 3 possibilities.
+For the \mumu channel and the \ee channel the final states of the ${\eprobe}$-CRs are respectively $\mumu{\eprobe}+\met$ and $\ee{\eprobe}+\met$; in the latter case, in principle, any of the three electrons could be mis-identified as a photon and considered as the ${\eprobe}$ but the opposite-charge requirement on the $\ee$ pairs rules out one of the three possibilities.

 In the ${\eprobe}$-CR, there is a contamination of jets faking electrons, occurring at a rate $f_{j\rightsquigarrow e}$, which is estimated from simulation at the level of 6\%--7\%.
 This is accounted for by rescaling all events in the ${\eprobe}$-CR by a quantity $1-f_{j\rightsquigarrow e}$; a systematic uncertainty equal to $f_{j\rightsquigarrow e}$ is assigned to this correction.